OddAbo/MD-tools/README.md

 ---
 **To avoid overwriting the original file due to misoperation, almost all program would require to rename or remove it before running again.**

-You might need to make a little change to original code, like the declaration of array **rv**
+You might need to make a little change to original code, like the shape of array **rv**
 ```
 real(kind=8) :: rv(6,natom)
 ```